outpaul/Spidermae/Readme.md

 Spidermae is a spider which downloads memes from the subreddits of your choice.

-This script uses *python3* so please make sure you use the *python3* interpreter.
+This script is written in *python3* so please make sure you use the *python3* interpreter.

 ## Pre-requisites